 By comparison, the right to obtain judicial review primarily derives from the common law and is not likely to be addressed in the relevant legislation that empowered the making of the decision.
 Even statutory judicial review rights usually contain a common law component in terms of the eligibility or grounds for review.
 The court has a discretion on judicial review; even if they find a legal error they may not send the matter back for redetermination if they think that the circumstances do not warrant it.
 If you win on judicial review, the court is likely to send the matter back to the original (or another) decision-maker to make a decision again lawfully.
 A favourable outcome is not guaranteed, however, research shows that matters sent back this way often result in a favourable outcome (to the applicant).

 As noted above, judicial review may be appropriate where merits review cannot remedy the legal error you have identified.
 If you win, the court will usually order the losing party to pay a proportion of your costs.
 If you lose, the court will usually order you to pay the other side’s costs.
 However, some jurisdictions have an indemnity system (see Appeal Costs Act 1998 (Vic)).

-Where no merits or judicial review is available, you may be able to proceed by way of a complaint to an Ombudsman, whose services are free.
-Note that the Ombudsman will have no power to actually overturn the administrative decision in question and can only make recommendations for corrective action (if any) and make findings in relation to maladministration that are not binding on the parties (see Taking a problem to an ombudsman).
+Where no merits or judicial review is available, you may be able to proceed by way of a complaint to an ombudsman, whose services are free.
+Note that an ombudsman can not overturn the administrative decision in question and can only make recommendations for corrective action (if any) and make findings in relation to maladministration that are not binding on the parties (see Taking a problem to an ombudsman).